microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 Package versions are associated with a specific release.
 In some cases you will see a perfectly formed [semantic](https://semver.org) version number, and in other cases you might see something different.
 These may be date driven, or they might have other characters with some package specific meaning.
 The YAML key for a package version is "PackageVersion".

+### Apps And Features entries

+Most installers write accurate version data to the Windows Registry, but not all.
+To help with version matching and correllation between the installed application and the manifest in repo, additional `AppsAndFeaturesEntries` metadata can be used.
+These include the `PackageFamilyName`, `ProductCode`, and `UpgradeCode`.
+Additional information on version matching and correllation, and its impact on sort order, can be found below.

 ## Understanding the directory structure

 Once you have determined the "PackageIdentifier" and the "PackageVersion" it is possible to know the proper location for the manifest.
 We will use Microsoft Windows Terminal version 1.6.10571.0 for our example.